queertypes/cplusplus-examples/README.md

 # Introduction

 This is a collection of C++ programming examples.
-It is meantto serve as a tutorial to many of the features available in either the C++ core language, the C++ standard library, or even some major, open-source, external libraries.
+It is meant to serve as a tutorial to many of the features available in either the C++ core language, the C++ standard library, or even some major, open-source, external libraries.

 Currently, this repository focuses on C++11.
 In the future, more examples may be added.